Shi'ite militias advance on Islamic State insurgents near Iraq's Ramadi

 Supporters have also posted videos they say show the group's fighters going room to room in government buildings in Palmyra searching for government troops and pulling down pictures of Syrian President Bashar al-Assad and his father.

-Some activists have said more than 200 Syrian soldiers died in the battle for the city in the center of Syria.
+Some activists have said more than 200 Syrian soldiers died in the battle for the city in the centre of Syria.

 (Reporting by Baghdad Bureau, Mariam Karouny in Beirut; and Tom Miles in Geneva; Writing by Stephen Kalin; Editing by Mark Heinrich)